Jimmyh-world/Cardano_MCP/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

+## Continuous Integration/Continuous Delivery

+We use GitHub Actions for CI/CD.
+When you submit a pull request, the following checks will automatically run:

+1. **Quality Gates**:

+   - ESLint checks for code quality issues
+   - TypeScript type checking to ensure type safety
+   - Prettier formatting verification

+2. **Build and Test**:
+   - Full TypeScript build
+   - Unit and integration tests for all modules
+   - Test coverage threshold enforcement (>90% line coverage)

+All checks must pass before a pull request can be merged.
+If you encounter any issues with the CI/CD pipeline, please reach out to the maintainers.

 ## Any contributions you make will be under the MIT Software License

 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.